Skip to Main Content

 He recalls how he and his mother started with nothing, and how she raised him through the Depression.
 “Everything I needed most, she taught me,” he says.

 He marvels at the way he and Dee were blessed through the years.
-Now he’s using his abundance to help students at CUI and elsewhere to “have the wisdom to do the right things for the right reasons.”
+Now he’s using his abundance to help students at Concordia University Irvine and elsewhere to “have the wisdom to do the right things for the right reasons.”

 Make a Gift Today